 2 Chronicles (2 Chr)

-Outline.
 It continues on from 1 Chronicles, concentrating almost exclusively on the Southern Kingdom (Judah).
-King Solomon prays for wisdom, then constructs and builds the temple.
+The book highlights both the successes and failures of these leaders, showing how their personal relationship with God directly impacted the nation's spiritual condition.
+King Solomon prays for wisdom, then constructs the temple.
 After his death, the nation divides into two kingdoms and the spiritual climate deteriorates as king after king leads the people into idolatry.
 Occasionally a good king would be able to turn the people back to God but when he died the next king reverted to heathen gods.
-Judah’s failure to repent and follow God brought judgement on them – captivity by Nebuchadnezzar of Babylon in 586 BC and destruction of the temple.
+Judah's failure to repent and follow God brought judgement on them - captivity by Nebuchadnezzar of Babylon in 586 BC and destruction of the temple.
 Subsequently, in 539 BC, the king of Persia (Cyrus) conquered Babylon and the following year he asked for Jewish volunteers to rebuild the temple in Jerusalem.

 * God's promise is, "When my people sin, if they will humble themselves, pray, seek me and turn from their evil ways I will hear, forgive and heal" (2 Chr 7:14).
 He responds in forgiveness when there is genuine repentance - a humble acknowledgement of sin, asking for forgiveness and turning away from it while searching for and connecting to God.